mattermost/docs/source/scale/high-availability-cluster.rst

 Leader election
 ^^^^^^^^^^^^^^^^

-From Mattermost v4.2, a cluster leader election process assigns any scheduled task such as LDAP sync to run on a single node in a multi-node cluster environment.
+A cluster leader election process assigns any scheduled task such as LDAP sync to run on a single node in a multi-node cluster environment.
 The process is based on a widely used `bully leader election algorithm <https://en.wikipedia.org/wiki/Bully_algorithm>`__ where the process with the lowest node ID number from amongst the non-failed processes is selected as the leader.

 Job server
 ^^^^^^^^^^^